Deep-MI/FastSurfer/README.md

 - supports high-resolution images (up to 0.7mm, experimental beyond that)

 ### Requirements to input images
-All pipeline parts and modules require good quality MRI images, preferrably from a 3T MR scanner.
+All pipeline parts and modules require good quality MRI images, preferably from a 3T MR scanner.
 FastSurfer expects a similar image quality as FreeSurfer, so what works with FreeSurfer should also work with FastSurfer.
 Notwithstanding module-specific limitations, resolution should be between 1mm and 0.7mm isotropic (slice thickness should not exceed 1.5mm).
 Preferred sequence is Siemens MPRAGE or multi-echo MPRAGE.
 GE SPGR should also work.
 See `--vox_size` flag for high-res behaviour.